espressif/esp-iot-solution/components/sensors/humiture/aht20/README.md

 # Component: AHT20
-I2C driver for Aosong AHT20 humidity and temperature sensor using esp-idf.
+I2C driver with Sensor Hub support for Aosong AHT20 humidity and temperature sensor using esp-idf.
 Tested with AHT20 using ESP32 and ESP32-S3 devkits.

 # Features